Tennis Elbow

 Send patients to pharmacy for advice and product purchase.

-Book a green appointment if OTC treatment has failed or directed back by the pharmacy
+Book a green appointment if OTC treatment has failed or directed back by the pharmacy.

 Thrush